jundalisay/superb/content/en/research/jagor/ph/chapter-07.md

 Close by is another lake, that of Palakpakan, of nearly the same circumference, and formed in a similar manner (of black sand and rapilli).
 Its banks are from thirty to one hundred feet high.
 From its north-western edge San Cristoval lifts its head 70° to the north-east.
 Its waters are easily reached, and are much frequented by fishermen.

- [blocks in formation]
+About 9am I rode from Calauan to Píla, and then in a north-easterly direction to Santa Cruz, over even, broad, and well-kept roads, through a palm-grove a mile long and a mile and a half broad, which extends down to the very edge of the lagoons.
-About nine o'clock, A.M., I rode from Calauan to Píla, and then in a north-easterly direction to Santa Cruz, over even, broad, and well-kept roads, through a palm-grove a mile long and a mile and a half broad, which extends down to the very edge of the lagoons.

 These palm-trees produce brandy chiefly and not oil.
 Their fruit is not allowed to come to maturity ; but the buds are slit open, and the sweet sap is collected as it drips from them.
 It is then allowed to ferment, and subjected to distillation.* As the sap is collected twice a day, and as the blossoms, situated at the top of the tree, are forty or fifty feet above the ground, bamboos are fastened horizontally, one above the other, from one tree to another, to facilitate the necessary ascent and descent.
 The sap collector stands on the lower crosspiece while he holds on to the upper.

 The sale of palm - brandy was at the time of my visit the monopoly of the government, which retailed it in the Estanco (government sale rooms) with cigars, stamped paper, and religious indulgences.
 The manufacture was carried on by private individuals; but the whole of the brandy was of necessity disposed of to the administration, which, however, paid such a high price for it that the contractors made large profits.